avabellaw/my-recipe/docs/research/research.md

 * Lovely colours and shading.
 * Intuitive login/signup design in top-right.
 * 5 stand out categories in the top navigation bar.
+* I really like how the search functionality is a search icon that, when clicked, is a dropdown extension of the nav bar.

 **Cons**
 * Lack of contrast, between the white text and light-green background, isn't great for accessibility.